Worcester Oval: Baseball

 In 1894, the Worcester club of the New England League played its games at the Worcester Oval.
 On October 7, 1897, the Boston Beaneaters and Baltimore Orioles played an exhibition game as part of a two-day barnstorming trip.
 In 1898, Charles F. Rice moved the New Bedford Whalers of the New England League to the Worcester Oval.
 From 1899 to 1902, the oval was the home field of the Worcester club of the Eastern League.
 On August 2, 1900, the Worcester and Hartford police departments played a baseball game at the Worcester Oval.
 In 1904, the Norwich club of the Connecticut League was purchased by Malachi Kittridge and relocated to Worcester Oval.
 The team played 20 games at the Worcester Oval before moving back to Norwich.
-Minor league baseball ceased at the Worcester Oval following the construction of Boulevard Park in 1906.
+Minor league baseball ceased at the Worcester Oval following the construction of Boulevard Park in Worcester in 1906.

 Worcester Polytechnic Institute

-In 1893, Worcester Polytechnic Institute's football team played Trinity to a 16–16 tie in a game at the Worcester Oval.
-On October 22, 1910, WPI defeated Rensselaer Polytechnic Institute 8–0 at the oval.
+In 1893, Worcester Polytechnic Institute's football team (WPI) played Trinity to a 16–16 tie in a game at the Worcester Oval.
+On October 22, 1910, WPI defeated Rensselaer Polytechnic Institute (RPI) 8–0 at the oval.

-On May 14, 1910, WPI defeated Holy Cross and Rensselaer Polytechnic Institute in a three-team meet.
+On May 14, 1910, WPI defeated Holy Cross and RPI in a three-team meet.
 WPI hosted another triangular meet the following year, this time between WPI, Brown, and Trinity that was won by Brown.